MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Configure your Microsoft Graph Connector."
+description: "Configure your built-in connector in the M365 admin portal"
 ---

-# Configure your Microsoft Graph Connector
+# Configure your built-in connector in the M365 admin portal

 content TBD